andyjessop/crux/README.md

 <div align="center"><img src="./public/images/logo.png" width="200px" /><p width="300px"></div>

-# Crux

-**The framework for long-lived code in browser-based TypeScript/Javascript apps**
+<h4 align="center">The framework for long-lived code in browser-based TypeScript/Javascript apps</h4>

 The core concept of `crux` is that you shouldn't be locked-into a single framework that defines the structure of your code and makes it difficult to change.
 Instead, the majority of your code should be framework-agnostic, written in the language of your domain, and should be able to simply plug-in to a minimal core. `crux` is that core.